 Dr. Robert J. Hogan, Jr. is an Assistant Professor and Extension Economist in Fort Stockton.
-His responsibilities include presentation of economically related information and applied research in management, marketing, and policy for stakeholders in Far West Texas as well as farm and ranch management, production economics, economic markets, and product marketing.
+His responsibilities include presentation of economically related information and applied research in management, marketing, and policy as well as farm and ranch management, production economics, economic markets, and product marketing.